huguesrichard/Allopipe/README.md

 #### Launch Allo-Count for multiple pairs <a name="multi_ams"></a>

-It is possible to launch Allo-Count from an annotated .VCF merged file containing the genomic data of interest.\
+It is possible to launch Allo-Count from an annotated joint .VCF file containing the genomic data of interest.\
 In that case, you need to upload a [example.csv](./data/example.csv) specifying the donor/recipient pairs.

 		cd src/